 This document sets out recommended standards for professional artists.
-The guidelines serve as a model for practical and ethical practices facilitating fair and equitable dealings between creators and presenters of community art.
+The guidelines serve as a model for practical and ethical practices facilitating fair and equitable dealings between creators and presenters of community-based art.
+This is a living document and will be revised and updated based upon ongoing input from stakeholders.

-Community art means different things to different people, and often differs widely from art produced by a solo artist.
-Forms of community art practice may include collaboration, community cultural development, social practice, and co-creation.
+Community-based art practice may include collaboration, community cultural development, social practice, and co-creation.
+Community may be place-based or a community of interest.

-Facilitation, residencies and artistic services may also comprise community art.
+Facilitation, residencies and artistic services may also comprise community-based art.
 In these instances there may not be a readily definable, lasting, material, or final art product, for instance in a temporary time-based work or where an artist has been hired solely to facilitate a process.

-As with other forms of creation, production and dissemination there should be a written contract or a memorandum of understanding between the artist and the commissioning organization/business.
+As with other forms of creation, production and dissemination there should be a written contract or a memorandum of understanding between the artist and the organization/business engaging the artist.